Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Evolution of Galaxy Sizes

 \subsection{Redshift Evolution of the Mass-Size Relation}

-Despite the relatively small uncertainties on the inferred slope of the mass-size relation ($\sim 19\%$; see Section \ref{sec: size-MS}), there is a significant scatter around the best-fit line.
-This is evident from the relatively large uncertainties on the inferred intercept of the mass-size relation ($\sim 50\%$), indicating that there is a large scatter in galaxy sizes at a fixed stellar mass.
-This signals that parameters other than the stellar mass play a role in shaping the mass-size relation.

-Here, we consider the redshift evolution of the mass-size relation.
-Figure \ref{fig: size-redshift all} shows the sizes of the galaxies in our sample plotted against their spectroscopic redshifts (small green data points).
-The large orange data points show the weighted medians and $1\sigma$ distributions of the galaxies in our sample, in four redshift bins.
-There is a clear trend with redshift, where the sizes of galaxies are on average getting smaller with increasing redshift.
-The dark purple line shows the best-fit least-squared line with a slope of $-0.090 \pm 0.02$ and an intercept of $3.17 \pm 0.14$.
+Next, we investigate the redshift evolution of the mass-size relation.
+Figure \ref{fig: size-redshift all} shows the measured size of the galaxies in our sample plotted against their spectroscopic redshifts (small green data points).
+The large orange data points show the weighted median and $1\sigma$ distribution of the data in four redshift bins.
+There is a clear redshift trend, where galaxies become progressively more compact with increasing redshift.
+We fit for this trend through least-squared fitting; the dark purple line shows the best-fit line of the form

-Figure \ref{fig: size-redshift all} and its size-redshift anti-correlation inference might be misleading.
-There are two mass-related systematics potentially affecting this inference.
-First, the number density of high-mass galaxies is expected to decline as a function of redshift.
-Therefore, the mass-size correlation (see Figure \ref{fig: mass-size} and Section \ref{sec: size-MS}) implies that the average galaxy sizes for a complete sample are expected to decline at higher redshifts.
-Second, due to sensitivity limits the higher redshift samples are expected to be biased toward more massive/luminous galaxies.
-Due to the mass-size correlation, this can result in a flattening of the size-redshift relation.
-The described systematics work in opposite directions (i.e., one results in a steeper size-redshift anti-correlation and one flattens the anti-correlation); however their combined effect cannot be neglected.
+The inferred general size-redshift anti-correlation might be misleading, as it is likely affected by two mass-related systematics.
+First; the number density of high-mass galaxies is expected to decline with redshift.
+Since the mass-size relation implies that these are the largest galaxies, a decline in their number density can exaggerate the inferred size-redshift anti-correlation.
+Second; due to detection limits, higher-redshift samples are expected to be biased towards the brightest and most massive galaxies.
+This can artificially boost the average size of high-redshift samples, leading to a flattened size-redshift trend.
+The described systematics work in opposite directions, as one steepens the size-redshift anti-correlation and one flattens it.
+However, their combined effect cannot be neglected.